 | Direct Burial | $3,000 – $7,000 | Transportation, Simple Casket, Burial (No Service) |

 The simple cremation meaning often translates to "financial freedom for the survivors."
 By choosing a direct disposition, families save an average of $8,000 to $10,000.
-These funds are often better utilized for a meaningful "Celebration of Life" event or to help settle the estate, such as managing a 401k and IRA After Death.
+These funds are often better utilized for a meaningful "Celebration of Life" event or to help settle the estate, such as keeping retirement account beneficiary designations up to date.

 The Direct Cremation Process Step-by-Step